mpv-player/mpv/DOCS/man/options.rst

     .. admonition: Note (OS X)

-        On Mac OSX the origin of the screen coordinate system is located on the bottom-left corner.
+        On Mac OS X the origin of the screen coordinate system is located on the bottom-left corner.
 For instance, ``0:0`` will place the window at the bottom-left of the screen.